cdaniellopez8/Carlos_Lopez/_sources/2-blog_LDA.md

 **Affiliations**

-**Carlos López:** Industrial Engineer, Specialist in Applied Statistics, Msc. in Applied Statistics, Universidad del Norte, Colombia.
+**Carlos López:** Industrial Engineer, Specialist in Applied Statistics, M.Sc. in Applied Statistics, Universidad del Norte, Colombia.

 **Dr. rer. nat.
 Humberto Llinás Solano:** Coordinator of the Master’s in Applied Statistics and Full-time Professor in the Department of Mathematics and Statistics, Universidad del Norte, Colombia.